Upcoming Events

 PATRICK GERVAIS,

-Vice-President, Trucks & Public Affairs, Lion Electric
+Vice-President, Trucks & Public Affairs, The Lion Electric Company

 Lion Electric is an innovative manufacturer of zero-emission vehicles.
 The company creates, designs and manufactures all-electric class 5 to class 8 commercial urban trucks and all-electric buses and minibuses for the school, paratransit and mass transit segments.
 Lion is a North American leader in electric transportation and designs, builds and assembles many of its vehicles’ components, including chassis, battery packs, truck cabins and bus bodies.